 Additionally, you can help your mentor be a sounding board and a person who leads you to solve your own problems.
 As you begin working together, you might say something to set the tone for your exchanges with your mentor, such as:

-“I have a situation going on in my department that I’d like to talk with you about.
-I have some ideas of actions to take that might be helpful and I am hoping that you will listen to my ideas and then ask me some questions to help me settle on the best first step to take.
+“I have a situation going on in my department that I would like to talk with you about.
+I have some ideas of actions to take that might be helpful and I hope you will listen to my ideas and then ask me some questions to help me settle on the best first step to take.
 How does that sound?”

 As a mentee, strive to be self-aware.
 Try exploring what words and mannerisms trigger your defenses.
 Emotional reactions, like feeling a need to protect yourself, may derail your ability to listen for understanding and to receive feedback.
-Over the course of the next few weeks, pay attention to conversations you have and what is going on in your gut.
 When you feel a reaction that you equate with defensiveness, or anger or embarrassment, etc., ask yourself:

 - What did I hear or observe that triggered it?